tonymullen/ups-website/src/partials/f17cg/hw/hw10-description.html.md

 ## Exercise 1: Texture Mapping

 In this exercise, you'll animate the texture on four planes by manually setting the UV mapping of their faces.
-Read about UV mapping in *3D Math Primer*, section 10.5 and about working with UV textures in Three.js in Chapte 10 of *Learning Three.js*, in particular UV mappings in *Advanced Uses of Textures*.
+Read about UV mapping in *3D Math Primer*, section 10.5 and about working with UV textures in Three.js in Chapter 10 of *Learning Three.js*, in particular UV mappings in *Advanced Uses of Textures*.
 Also, read the Three.js online documentation for [Geometry](https://threejs.org/docs/#api/core/Geometry) and experiment with the `faceVertexUvs` array.

 The UV mapping values will depend on the slider parameter, resulting in the effect in the video: